 Place coconut in a dry wok or frying pan set over medium-high heat.

 Whether you're using fresh or frozen baby shrimp, make sure they are well drained (gently squeeze out any excess water with your hands).
-If using larger shrimp, chop them up small.
+If using larger shrimp, chop them up into small pieces.
 Place shrimp in a mixing bowl.

 Add most of the ground or finely chopped peanuts to the mixing bowl, reserving 1 tablespoon for garnish.